thundergnat/Prime-Factor/README.md

 `divisors()` - Returns the list of all the whole number divisors of a positive integer, including 1 and itself.
 Results are not guaranteed to be in any order.
 If you want ordered results, pass in the `:sort` or `:s` flag set to a truthy value.
 Will attempt to coerce Integer numeric strings to an Integer and act on that.
 Returns an empty list for Integers < 1.
 Returns a Failure for non Integer parameters.

 `proper-divisors()` - Returns the list of all the whole number divisors of a positive integer > 1, including 1 but not itself.
 Results are not guaranteed to be in any order.
 If you want ordered results, pass in the `:sort` or `:s` flag set to a truthy value.
 By definition, 1 has no proper divisors.
 Will attempt to coerce Integer numeric strings to an Integer and act on that.
 Returns an empty list for Integers < 2.
 Returns a Failure for non Integer parameters.

+`sigma-sum()` - Returns the sum of divisors of a positive integer including that number.

+`aliquot-sum()` - Returns the sum of proper divisors of a positive integer.

 BUGS
 ====